ericmuckley/ericmuckley.github.io/README.md

 This is a static SPA built in [SvelteKit](https://kit.svelte.dev/).

 ## Developing

 Download this folder and run
-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash